 Raise your hand if you’ve ever cringed at the receipt from a “low-key” gals’ dinner that somehow turned into a $90 expense?
 We’ve all been there.
 Luckily, for every expensive tasting menu, there are a dozen other excellent options that will barely register in your bank account.
-Here are 15 you can always count on.
+Here are 15 cheap eats in San Francisco you can always count on.

 We’ll take the curt service at this hole-in-the-wall for mouthwatering Burmese staples any day.